Select from the following topics to see more information on residential bin collection.

 The wheel out - wheel back (WOWB) service is another assistance service offered.
 Fees and conditions apply.

-Visit annual kerbside clean-ups for more information.
+Visit our kerbside cleanups page for more information.

 Gold Coast Waste Management services a number of properties with steep driveways and difficult access, especially in rural and hinterland areas.
 Here are a few tips to assist residents in this situation.

-- Select or build a flat shaded place next to your driveway but within your property boundary to store your wheelie bins
+- Select or build a flat shaded place next to your driveway but within your property boundary to store your wheelie bins.

-- For residents with small waste outputs or restricted storage areas or verges, smaller 140 litre wheelie bins are available
+- For residents with small waste outputs or restricted storage areas or verges, smaller 140 litre wheelie bins are available.

-- Wheelie bin brakes are an option for controlling bins safely on slopes
+- Wheelie bin brakes are an option for controlling bins safely on slopes.

-- If storing your bins well away from your gate, a bin caddy attachment which fits to your vehicle’s tow ball allows for easy towing
+- If storing your bins well away from your gate, a bin caddy attachment which fits to your vehicle’s tow ball allows for easy towing.

 Wheelie bin brakes and towing devices are available for purchase on the internet and at your local hardware store.